 This callback and the next callback form a pair, and you can assign characters which do not have fixed code points in Unicode to non-zero character classes.
 This luatexja.define\font callback is called just when new Japanese font is loaded.

 '''

 1 function ( jfont_info, <number> font_number)

+2 return new_jfont_info

 '''